Roboramv2/Random-projects/readme.md

 * this script will recalibrate the servos.
 * attach the servos one by one to pin 12 of arduino.

-### Indexer:
-* choose a directory to get index for.
-* the script will create an index file for the whole directory.
-* includes proper file types and marks folders as folders.
-* includes proper indentation to show parent child relations.

 ### Comms (M2M):
 * python scripts to use mqtt.
 * publish and subscribe information from/to several devices simultaneously.